zohdit/DeepAtash/documentation/getting_started.md

 python deepatash_mnist.py
 ```

 > NOTE: `config.py` contains the tool configuration.
 You should edit this file to change the configuration.
-For example, if you want to run <i>DeepAtash-MNIST</i> with the same configuration as in the paper, you need to set the `RUNTIME` variable inside `config.py` as follows:
+For example, if you want to run <i>DeepAtash-MNIST</i> with the same configuration as in the paper, you need to set the `RUN_TIME` variable inside `config.py` as follows:
 ```
 RUN_TIME  = 3600
 ```